BattletechModders/StrategicOperations/README.md

 In order to mount or swarm, activate the appropriate component ability, then select either a friendly (to mount) or enemy (to swarm) within range.
 By default the range within which you can mount/swarm is equal to the longest of walk/sprint/jump distance.
 Likewise, in order to dismount or stop swarming, activate the same component ability and then select the unit the BA is mounted to/currently swarming.
 Dismounting must be done at the start of the BA activation, and once dismounted the BA can move/attack as normal.

+Selecting the Mount/Swarm ability when the unit is already mounted/swarming will auto-select the unit you are mounted to; now just click Confirm to dismount/stop swarming.
+Selecting the Mount/Swarm ability when *not* mounted/swarming will display indicators showing valid targets for mounting and swarming.
+Swarm targets will all display the standard "melee target" indicator.
+Mount targets will get an icon defined in the `MountIndicatorAsset` setting, using the color defined in `MountIndicatorColor`

 Attempts to mount a friendly unit are always successful.
 Attempts to swarm an enemy unit make a simplified melee roll to determine success.
 If unsuccessful, the BA will be deposited in the same hex as the unit they attempted to swarm.
 On both a swarm success and failure, a floatie will be generated indicating success or failure.
 Attempts to mount or swarm always end the BA activation, and must be conducted <i>before</i> the BA attempts to move.

 BA that is either swarming or mounted is noted in the "carrier" unit's armor paperdoll, as well as the current armor/structure of the BA mounted to a specific location.
 The individual suits of the BA squad are always distributed "evenly" across a mech in the following order: CT, CT-R, RT, RT-R, LT, LT-R for mounts (only a single squad can be mounted), and CT, CT-R, RT, RT-R, LT, LT-R, LA, RA, LL, RL, HD for swarms.
 Multiple squads can swarm a mech simultaneously, and will double-up on locations as needed.
 For vehicles the order is Front, Rear, Left, Right, Turret for both swarms and mounts.
 Incoming attacks targeting the "carrier" have a 33% chance of impacting the BA suit mounted to that location instead of the "carrier", with excess damaging transfering through the BA to the carrier.